jdegand/todo-challenge/README.md

 ## Thoughts

-- useId cannot be used inside a callback.
+- `useId` cannot be used inside a callback.
-- debatable if switch statement used here needs a default case
-- using innerText to get the value of the filter is not preferable to using a name property on each button
+- Using `innerText` to get the value of the filter is not preferable to using a name property on each button
 - Checkbox functionality & filtering causes many headaches.
 Simple solution is to limit checking only when on 'all' filter.
 - Don't want to remove checkboxes or disable them.
-- working around blocked local storage is not easy
+- Working around blocked local storage is not easy.
 - focusing the all filter prevents focusing of the input field.
 - I am working on improving my testing skills.
 I had a few issues with testing the submit event.
-It can't be directly mocked ([Stack Overflow](https://stackoverflow.com/questions/66110028/how-to-test-button-that-call-submit-form-using-jest-and-react-testing-library)) so you have to test the result of the submit event (is it in the document etc).
+It can't be directly mocked ([Stack Overflow](https://stackoverflow.com/questions/66110028/how-to-test-button-that-call-submit-form-using-jest-and-react-testing-library)) so you have to test the result of the submit event (is it in the document, etc).
 - Testing when something is conditionally rendered is something I need to look into.
-- Testing is made easier by setting initial todos to be two todos (one completed and one active) versus having both active like devchallenges screenshot
+- Testing is made easier by setting initial todos to be two todos (one completed and one active) versus having both active like DevChallenges screenshot.
-- It probably would have made writing tests easier if app was broken up into smaller components.
+- Writing tests would be easier if the app was segmented into smaller components.
-- Could convert checkboxes into accessible style buttons like I have done before
+- Could convert checkboxes into accessible style buttons like I have done before.
-- Local Storage implementation is commented out although it works.

 ## Useful Resources